gpdm/DoH/README.md

 Here's the list of still missing things to be done, in order of priority:

-* Implement optional query caching using memcache or Redis
-* implement freshness indicator for "cache-control: mag-age" as per RFC8484
 * Telemetry for DNS response time per queried DNS server
 * Rework DNS backend support: Support both DNS-over-TLS and DNS-over-HTTP resolvers as well
+* Internal connectivity poller for upstream and sidecar services, to gracefully handle outages on DNS resolvers, InfluxDB and Redis
 * Relay internal log data to remote Syslog server

 ## Acknowledgements

-Thanks to [@hoempf](https://github.com/hoempf) for some helpful hints and the Dockerfile template, to build the minimalistic Docker image.
+Thanks to [@hoempf](https://github.com/hoempf) for some helpful hints, code reviews, testing assistance, and the Dockerfile template.